Farbod909/cs175-dont-starve/docs/final.md

 It's behavior did inspire us to try placing an exploration rate during the start of the test-phase for the 4-crop, so another possible inspection is to do the same for the 2-crop.

 Other potential options is to provide negative rewards at the end if no crops grow.
-This way there is a strong differentiator between states where the agent is still cropping and states where plants failed to grow at all
+This way there is a strong differentiator between states where the agent is still cropping and states where plants failed to grow at all.